karavel-io/platform/docs/quickstart.md

 - admin access to a running Kubernetes cluster.
 Minikube is fine for a simple, local deployment for testing purposes.

 The `karavel` CLI can be downloaded from [GitHub](https://github.com/karavel-io/cli/releases).
 Alternatively, you can build it from source.
-You need Golang 1.15+ installed to build it.
+You need Golang 1.18+ installed to build it.

-`go get -u github.com/karavel-io/cli`
+`go install github.com/karavel-io/cli/cmd/karavel@latest`

 ### Secrets